-Feminine meets masculine in a commerative Spring 2018 collection
+Feminine meets masculine in a commemorative Spring 2018 collection.

 The inspiration for the Etro Spring 2018 collection comes from India, first via founder Gerolamo Etro, and now carried forward by co-designers and siblings Veronica and Kean Etro.

 “Haute bohemian” is the stated style of the collection, and indeed, there’s a bit of the The Beatles’ Maharishi-era, in the creation of something that seems to be an expression of the divine on earth.